vini-muchulski/My_Projects/Downloader Files/README.md

 - A field to insert the link to the file to be downloaded
 - A button to start the download
-- A progress bar to show download status
-- A label to show the downloaded file (image)

 ## Functionalities

 - Downloads the file from the provided link to the project directory
-- Shows a progress bar during the download
-- Displays the downloaded image (if it's an image)

 ## To run